Kitware/itk-vtk-viewer/doc/content/api/index.md

 `pattern` is an array with the number of checkerboard boxes for each dimension.
 If pattern === undefined, it defaults to 4 boxes across each dimension

-`swapImageOrder` reverses which image is sampled for each checkerboard box.

-`imageMix` is active when method is `blend` or `cyan-magenta`. `imageMix` changes the percent contribution the fixed vs moving image makes to the render by modifying the opacity transfer function.
+`imageMix` changes the percent contribution the fixed vs moving image makes to the render by modifying the opacity transfer function.
 Value of 1 means max opacity for moving image, 0 for fixed image.

+`swapImageOrder` changes the opacity transfer to just show the first or second component.
+Use this to toggle the checkerboard pattern.